guettli/programming-guidelines/README.md

 If you develop a native GUI, you might need several mouse clicks until you reach the part where you improving the current code.
 And like all humans, you are not perfect, and you have a typo.
-The application crashes, and you need to do the edit, compile, run, five clicks cylce again...
+The application crashes, and you need to do the edit, compile, run, five clicks cycle again...

 Compare this to a web application: You do not need to do five clicks to reach the part where you improve the current code.
 You just hit ctrl-r and reload the page.
-The stateless http protocol makes this possible.
+The stateless HTTP protocol makes this possible.
 I love it.

 Next argument: The native GUI community is tiny compared to web development.
 If you have a question, you have only a few people to talk to.

-I am at the Chemnitzer Linux Days yearly, and meat a lot of new comers there.
+I am at the Chemnitzer Linux Days yearly and meet a lot of newcomers there.
 Some people new to software development think: "I just want to develop a simple app for me.
 No need to run a web server.
 I want a real application running on my pc."

 My advice: use Python and Django.
 The things you learn have more value.
 The knowledge you gain can be used to build cool stuff.
-If you have a question, there is always someone who has an advice.
+If you have a question, there is always someone who has an useful advice.

 See the [TagTrend gtk, qt,
 django](http://sotagtrends.com/?tags=%5Bgtk,qt,django%5D)